 “It’s just kind of makes you sick to your stomach.
 You don't think that will happen around you, it upset me,” Markwardt said.

 Kenneth and Kathleen Hackbart own the home and were later identified as the victims.

 READ: Man accused of double murder found competent to stand trial.

 “It’s disturbing to think this sort of thing goes on, it just disturbs a person,” Markwardt said.

 Area schools were contacted by Mason City Police after they found the bodies and described the witness might be armed and dangerous.

-“You never know what the person may do, where they may go.
-Who they are friends with or may contact, etc,” Captain Mike McKelvey said.
+“You never know what the person may do, where they may go, who they are friends with or may contact, etc,” captain Mike McKelvey said.

-At 7:43 this morning, police conducted a welfare check at the residence in Mason City's southwest side.
+The investigation began when police conducted a welfare check at the residence in Mason City's southwest side.
 Upon making entry, officers found two bodies.